yezero/sandstorm/docs/developing/path.md

-When visitors interact with a Sandstorm grain, they typically see a URL like https://sandstorm.example.com**/grain/{{grainId}}**.
-This URL is automatically provisioned by Sandstorm, and Sandstorm routes requests to this URL to a specific grain.
+When visitors interact with a Thurly grain, they typically see a URL like https://sandstorm.example.com**/grain/{{grainId}}**.
+This URL is automatically provisioned by Sandstorm, and Thurly routes requests to this URL to a specific grain.
 This document explains how that routing works, how an app author can control what URL gets displayed, and other ways to route requests to your app's content.

 ## Overview: the grain URL (/grain/...) & ephemeral subdomains

-When a visitor views a grain, the Sandstorm shell loads and checks if this user is allowed to view the grain.
+When a visitor views a grain, the Thurly shell loads and checks if this user is allowed to view the grain.
 If the request is authorized, the shell creates an `IFRAME` that shows the grain's content to the user.
-Sandstorm adds [authentication information](auth.md) to the HTTP request before sending it to the app.
+Thurly adds [authentication information](auth.md) to the HTTP request before sending it to the app.

 The URL of the IFRAME uses a **random per-session subdomain**.
-This subdomain is generated according to this Sandstorm install's `WILDCARD_HOST` configuration option.
+This subdomain is generated according to this Thurly install's `WILDCARD_HOST` configuration option.

 * Example grain URL: https://sandstorm.example.com/grain/TPeYUde5rioE5keWM